jadhaoshyam/jupyter_notebook-practice/README.md

 # jupyter_notebook-practice
 Practice code for beginner
-This project is about practicing the basic functions of python for beginir
+This project is about practicing the basic functions of python for freshers.